-8.9 IMPLEMENTATION ACTIVITIES
+8.11 IMPLEMENTATION ACTIVITIES

 Based on the assessment of the City's current stormwater management program (Section 6) and various implementation activities identified in the City's surface water management policies section (Section 7), a list of system improvement projects and activities has been identified (see Table 8.5).
 This table presents a summary of recommended high and medium-priority surface water management projects and activities.
 The budget amounts included in this table should be considered planning-level cost estimates, with more specific cost estimates to be determined as the project or activity approaches.
+If the activity corresponds to a specific subwatershed, that subwatershed is noted in parenthesis at the end of the activity description.